TosbackCgusBridge-Bot/CGUs-versions/Gartner/Privacy Policy.md

 How to Contact Us

-Questions, comments and requests regarding this Privacy Notice should be addressed to our Data Protection Officer through the following means:
+Questions, comments and requests regarding this Privacy Notice should be addressed to our Data Protection Office through the following means:

-Global Data Protection Officer
+Global Data Protection Office
 Legal Department
 56 Top Gallant Road
 Stamford, CT 06902
 USA
 Email Address: privacy@gartner.com

-Download in other languages

-Japanese privacy policy

 *   About Gartner
 *   Careers